priprou1/projet_IHM/README.md

 ## Credits

-- The WhiteBoard agent has been made by the ingenuity i/o society.
+- The Whiteboard agent has been made by the ingenuity i/o society.
 You can find their gitLab repository [there](https://gitlab.ingescape.com/learn/whiteboard).

 - All the other agents, the interaction between them, the requirements, the V&Vs scripts and the midiConverter module has been made by our group composed by Lucas Bolbènes, Armand Claveau and Priscilia Gonthier.